Huesera: The Bone Woman: Plot

 Valeria meets with Isabel, the only one who believes her story about the incident.
 She tells her that she wants to meet with Ursula again, but Isabel is concerned for her safety, since, although the "other way" mentioned by Ursula does work, it could likely be extremely dangerous for her.
 Later, during a dinner party at home with Raúl, a stressed-out Valeria goes into the baby's room to smoke a cigarette, and the crib that Valeria had made for the baby suddenly bursts into flames.
 Despite Valeria swearing her innocence, Raúl blames her for the ruined crib.
-Raúl also tells Valeria that he knows that she had a run-in with Octavia, a high school friend of Valeria's with whom she once had a lesbian relationship, and that the two had sex around the same time as the incident with Vero's children, which Raúl also knows about.
+Raúl also tells Valeria that he knows that she had a run-in with Octavia, a high school friend of Valeria's with whom she once had a [sexual] relationship, and that the two had sex around the same time as the incident with Vero's children, which Raúl also knows about.

 After breaking up with Octavia, Valeria goes into labour and gives birth to a baby girl.
 However, Valeria is no longer excited at the prospect of being a mother.
 One night, while Raúl is out of town, Valeria, incensed by the baby's non-stop crying, gets out of bed and, while seemingly possessed, puts it in the fridge before going to bed.
 When she wakes up, she panics when she finds her daughter missing, but finds her miraculously alive not long after.
 The incident leads her to apologise to Octavia and meet with Ursula again.
 Valeria, the baby, Ursula and Isabel travel to a run-down establishment in the woods, where Ursula and a group of other curanderas performs a ritual on Valeria and the baby.
 As part of the ritual, Valeria has her head dunked underwater.
 When she resurfaces, everyone has disappeared, and she follows the sound of her crying baby out into the woods, where she encounters a writhing mass of naked, faceless figures.
 The figures swarm and contort Valeria's body, after which she has a vision of herself in a cloak walking away while on fire.